iamsitting/iamsitting.github.io/content/papers/security.md

 ### Prooftext & Natural Appeal
 Thus, the doctrine of insecurity is not based on a single prooftext but on a collection of warnings, conditions, and exhortations throughout the New Testament.
 Its strength is practical and pastoral: believers must continue in faith, lest they fall.

-At this point, it’s important to note that there is no Scripture that directly says a believer’s salvation is either eternally secure or conditionally maintained.
+At this point, it's important to note that there is no Scripture that directly says a believer's salvation is either eternally secure or conditionally maintained.
 Face-value arguments are not sufficient grounds for serious theological conclusions.
 However, to maintain balance, it must be acknowledged that the language of warning and conditionality more naturally appeals to the latter view.
 But natural appeal is not a sound basis for doctrine.

+While this article focuses on the pastoral implications of these positions, the appendix provides detailed exegetical analysis of the key passages cited by both sides, demonstrating that the interpretive questions are more complex than initial readings might suggest.

 We must be cautious not to let our expectations or preferences shape our theology.
 For example, Jehovah’s Witnesses commonly argue that Jesus never explicitly claimed to be God.
 This is a classic case of natural appeal: the assumption that if Jesus were divine, He would have declared it plainly, according to modern standards of clarity.
 But in John 8:58, when Jesus says, “Before Abraham was, I am,” His audience immediately grasped the implication and sought to stone Him for blasphemy.
 His claim was not unclear—it simply wasn’t framed in terms that satisfy modern expectations.
 This shows how natural appeal can obscure truth by filtering Scripture through our own assumptions rather than letting Scripture interpret itself.

 Likewise, doctrines like the Trinity, election, or even the incarnation defy natural categories.
 They are not always intuitive, and at times they appear paradoxical.
 Yet they are affirmed not because they are naturally appealing, but because they are scripturally grounded.
 Therefore, when it comes to eternal security, one must not lean too heavily on what "sounds right" or "feels consistent," but instead wrestle with the fullness of revelation, however uncomfortable or mysterious it may be.

-## A Closer Look at Objections to Eternal Security

-While the insecurity position appeals to several serious passages of Scripture, it’s worth noting that many of the most forceful objections to eternal security are not exegetical, but moral, ethical, rational, or theological in nature.

-These objections often sound less like “the Bible says…” and more like “But that doesn’t seem fair…” or “That would make people careless…”

-1. **Motivation Objection**
-   > “If salvation can’t be lost, what’s the motivation to live righteously?”

-   This view assumes that fear of losing salvation is the primary driver of Christian obedience.

-2. **Justice Objection**
-   > “How can God save someone who continues in sin?”

-   The concern here is that security makes God appear permissive or unjust.

-3. **Authenticity Objection**
-   > “Isn’t it just redefining salvation when we say someone who fell away was never saved?”

-   This objection critiques the idea that a true believer can never fall away by saying it’s a no-lose proposition that lacks meaningful criteria.

-4. **Fear of Cheap Grace**
-   > “If salvation is secure, people will live however they want.”

-   The idea here is that grace must be bounded by threat or consequence to be effective.

-These objections are not without emotional and pastoral weight, but they reveal something crucial: that the rejection of eternal security is often driven less by careful exegesis of the text, and more by what is assumed must be true of God, faith, or the believer's moral accountability.

-In other words, the debate over security is not just scriptural—it is also moral, theological, and psychological.
-And that means the question becomes: are ethical instincts being allowed to interpret Scripture, or is Scripture being allowed to reshape those instincts?

-This moral weight, however, is not one-sided.
-In the next section, it becomes clear that insecurity carries its own serious theological and pastoral consequences—ones that are often overlooked but equally destabilizing.
+Both sides have genuine biblical support, but we can't settle this debate just by trading verses back and forth.
+The deeper question is practical: what does each position actually do to people's faith?
+To answer that, we need to look not just at what each view teaches, but at what it creates in real Christian life.

 ## The Dilemma of Insecurity